hobodrifterdavid/open-ventilator/README.md

 Consider Egypt, 100m people living on a thin strip of land by the Nile, the Philippines, rural Ukraine, India.
 A yearly salary wouldn’t cover a Chinese ventilator.
 This design has potentially few parts.
 Tooling up means machining a few molds.
 Email gerbers to a PCB house.
 Get a few automatic screwdriver machines etc.

-This Google doc (https://docs.google.com/document/d/1KpPWYRb1A637Cp5KIhhKtuGFS8Cdm5fGra3TTwwrBKo/edit#) is a proposal for progressive further development of the Johnny's design, component by component.
+This Google doc (https://docs.google.com/document/d/1KpPWYRb1A637Cp5KIhhKtuGFS8Cdm5fGra3TTwwrBKo/edit#) is a proposal for progressive further development of Johnny's design, component by component.
 There's also some useful resources and information that I have collected from the last couple of days of discussion on helpfulengineering.slack.com , and elsewhere.

 Discussion of this proposal has taken place on https://join.slack.com/t/open-ventilator/shared_invite/zt-cwh6py1x-C5tO4JewMUf2tRN7rwWB~g